- Finance & Tech

 - Bug Out Bag

-Sure, you might think someone is going overboard in their preparedness if they have a gas mask, but with the current threat of global war and terrorism at play, and the high risk of a nuclear, chemical or biological attack on the forefront of everyone’s mind, there’s no doubt the gas mask has a high priority position in any emergency supply.
+Sure, you might think someone is going overboard in their preparedness if they have a gas mask, but with the current threat of global war and terrorism at play, and the big stockpiles of nuclear, biological and chemical weapons at the forefront of everyone’s mind, there’s no doubt the gas mask has a high priority position in an emergency supply.

-When it comes down to the basics, whether it’s a plague, nuclear attack, radiation leak, or a government defusing citizens with pepper spray or tear gas, a gas mask is going to save your life.
-It was once that only soldiers on the front line would need to carry such an item, but with the global coverage of the modern war, struggle, and societal collapse, anyone is at risk.
+When it comes down to the basics, whether it’s a plague pathogen, nuclear fallout, chemical agent, or a government defusing citizens with pepper spray or tear gas, a gas mask is going to save your life, or make it a lot easier to get to safety.
+It was once that only soldiers on the front line would need to carry such an item as they dealt with agents only used in war, but with the global coverage of the modern war, struggle, and societal collapse, anyone is at risk.

 |IMAGE||NAME||OUR RANK||FILTER||OUR REVIEW|